Managing Older Team Members

 Finally, you do not need to bend the rules to make them fair.
 Your manager can advise you on any wriggle room you might have, but otherwise applying them as you see them is what is expected of you as a manager.

-5. Do not award older colleagues a status they do not have
+5. Do not award them a status they do not have

 Age brings experience.
 It should also mean an improved skill set, and likely improved pay compared to their immediate peers.
 It does not mean they have an elevated status within the team and you should not award it to them, whether they seek it or not.
 You are still the manager and any member of the team should expect to carry out any reasonable instruction from you.